 - Fact Sheets: For use by LEAs and solid waste facility operators in conducting day-to-day operations.
 Now available in both English and Spanish.

 - Video Library: A library available to LEAs and TEAs.
 The video topics include, but are not limited to, asbestos, landfill safety, emergency response, development of closed landfills, composting, landfill inspection techniques and state minimum standards.
+Please note: The video checkout program is temporarily suspended due to COVID-19 precautionary measures.

 Training Needs Survey